What to Do if a Speeding Driver Rear-Ends You in Illinois

 -

-Can I Still Recover Damages If I Was Partially at Fault?
+Can I Still Recover Damages If I Was Partially at Fault for a Rear-End Accident?

 Illinois determines liability based on a modified comparative negligence model.
 Even if you hold some amount of responsibility for what happened, you can still be awarded damages as long as you were not more than 50 percent responsible.
 Your compensation will be reduced by your percentage of fault.
 For example, if you are awarded $100,000 but found to be 20 percent at fault, you would receive $80,000.